jpillora/chisel/README.md

 **Resiliency**

-Chisel supports automatic reconnection with [exponential backoff](https://github.com/jpillora/backoff).
+In client mode, Chisel supports automatic reconnection with [exponential backoff](https://github.com/jpillora/backoff).

+**Flexibility**

+Chisel supports connections through TCP, SOCKS5, and HTTP.
+A single TCP connection can support multiple tunnel endpoints.

+Reverse port forwarding is also supported, allowing the user to bounce down incoming traffic from a server on the public internet to clients behind a firewall.

 ---